 Subject to the enquiry being within normal working hours, we can give an indicative decision over the phone within minutes.
-We back this up with an email normally within the hour.
-If you wish to proceed we complete the required finance pack on your behalf and email/post to you, listing our documentary and other requirements.
+We back this up with an email, normally within the hour.
+If you wish to proceed, we will complete the required finance package on your behalf and email or post it to you, listing our documentary and other requirements.
 On receipt of the fully completed returned pack and all outstanding information, we process your case through to completion.

-In reality, the quickest you would normally receive the money is 5 working days however in more complex cases this will take longer.
+In reality, the quickest you would normally receive the money is 5 working days; however, in more complex cases, it may take longer.
 Certain websites advertise money within hours.
-A bridging loan however follows the same processing route as a mortgage so we believe it is highly unlikely that you will have your money in this time scale.
+A bridging loan follows the same processing route as a mortgage, so we believe it is highly unlikely that you will have your money in this time frame.

 Examples of repayment routes would be:

-When it comes to bridging loans, the amount you can borrow will typically depend on both the value and the type of property you are using to secure the finance.
-If you are applying for an FCA regulated bridging loan that you intend to secure against your main place of residence then most lenders will provide bridge finance up to 70% LTV.
-If you do not live in the property that you are using to secure the loan then funds up to 75% or 80% loan to value are available.
+When it comes to bridging loans, the amount you may borrow is usually determined by the value and kind of property used to secure the funding.
+If you apply for an FCA-regulated bridging loan to secure it against your primary home, most lenders will grant bridge loans of up to 70% LTV.
+If you do not reside on the property used to finance the loan, funds of up to 75% or 80% loan-to-value are available.

-For example, if you were looking to raise funds to purchase a property that cost £250,000 and you needed to borrow the full amount then your bridging loan provider might consider advancing the sum as long as you had another property to offer as collateral.
-This would need to be a residential or commercial building worth an additional £250,000, which you either own outright or have a small mortgage on.
+For example, if you were looking to raise funds to purchase a property that cost £250,000 and you needed to borrow the full amount, then your bridging loan provider might consider advancing the sum as long as you had another property to offer as collateral.
+This would need to be a residential or commercial building worth an additional £250,000, which you either own outright or have a small mortgage in place.

 Here are some example figures:

-Value of the property you want to buy: £250,000
+- The value of the property you want to buy is £250,000.

-Required bridging loan amount: £260,000
+- Required bridging loan amount: £260,000.

-Value of additional security: £250,000
+- Value of additional security: £250,000.

-Outstanding mortgage: £30,000
+- Outstanding mortgage: £30,000.

-- Total security offered (£250,000 + £250,000): £500,000
+- Total security offered (£250,000 + £250,000): £500,000.

-- Total amount of loans: £290,000
+- Total amount of loans: £290,000.

-- £30,000 (outstanding mortgage) + £260,000 (required loan)
+- £30,000 (outstanding mortgage) + £260,000 (required loan).